mnvr/mrmr.io/README.md

 Copyright (c) 2023 [Manav Rathi](https://github.com/mnvr)

--   Artwork copyright respective authors, and they reserve all their rights.
+-   Content is copyright respective authors, and they reserve all their rights.

 -   Source code distributed under the open source AGPL license.